-PELLA, Iowa— School is out for the summer and Pella Regional Health Center is encouraging parents of student athletes to schedule annual well-child exams this summer to complete the sport physical form needed for their child’s athletic activities for the upcoming school year.
+PELLA, Iowa—Pella Regional Health Center is encouraging parents of student athletes to schedule annual well-child exams this summer to complete the sport physical form needed for their child’s athletic activities for the upcoming school year.
 If a child has already had a wellness physical this year, sport physical forms can be dropped off at any Pella Regional medical clinic and be completed with no appointment needed.

 Pella Regional staff members believe that a well-child exam is more comprehensive than a sport physical and offers well-child exams rather than sport physicals for a variety of reasons.

 During a well-child exam, Pella Regional physicians address a child’s overall well-being, which often includes things that are unrelated to sports.
 While a traditional sports physical is limited and focused primarily on the child’s muscles, bone and joints, a well-child exam is more comprehensive to provide a full evaluation of your child and their overall health.

 - Review child’s medical history.

 - Address questions and concerns from the parents or child.